Skip to main content

 Costs vary depending on the severity of your case.
 These are typical private UK prices for 2026:

 For mild cases, Invisalign Lite and short-term fixed braces are priced similarly at around £2,000–£2,500.
-The cost gap widens for complex cases, where fixed metal braces can be £1,000–£2,000 cheaper than Invisalign Comprehensive.
+The cost gap widens for complex cases, where fixed metal braces can be £1,000–£2,000 lower-cost than Invisalign Comprehensive.

 When to choose Invisalign